 Definitions and concepts credit- Sheri Bauman.
 Cyberbulling What Counselors Need to Know Alexandria, VA: American counseling Association, 2011.

-If you identify with any of these behaviors and actions, take some time to reevaluate the value of your online activity.
-Contrary to former belief, the repercussions of cyberbullying are quite extensive, associated with a range of both mental and physical health problems.
+If you identify with any of these behaviors and actions, take some time to reevaluate your online activity.
+Contrary to the opinion of some, cyberbullying has extensive repercussions and is associated with a range of physical and mental health issues.

-With an increase in media attention on this issue, more jurisdictions are taking action to put a stop to cyberbullying.
-In response to Todd’s death, NDP member of parliament Dany Morin is introducing a motion to the Canadian House of Commons for more funding and support for anti-bullying organizations.
+With an increase in media attention on this issue, more jurisdictions are taking action against cyberbullying.
+In response to Todd’s death, NDP MP Dany Morin is introducing a motion to the Canadian House of Commons for more funding and support for anti-bullying organizations.
 Additionally, the motion proposed will include a study of the scope of bullying in Canada.

 As cyberbullying awareness continues to grow, more bullies are being prosecuted.
-A provincial judge in Victoria found a 17 year old girl guilty of distributing child pornography when she shared naked photographs of her boyfriends ex.
-This case is unusual and the first of it’s kind.
-Nevertheless, the legal consequences for cyberbullying are becoming increasingly severe.
+A provincial judge in Victoria found a 17 year old girl guilty of distributing child pornography when she shared naked photographs of her boyfriend’s ex.
+This case is unusual and unprecedented; nevertheless, the legal consequences for cyberbullying are increasing in severity.

 Here are some suggestions for what to do if you come across cyberbullying while interacting online:

 - Publicly demand that the bully stop the behavior

 - File a complaint with the website’s Internet Service Provider (ISP)

 - Contact the police if you think someone is in immediate danger